Person-0/pray/README.md

 - download the executable file from the latest release
 - create a folder at a location of your choice
 - move the downloaded executable file to that new folder
-- ensure that the executable file's filename is `pray` so that `pray` is recognized as a command name in the terminal
+- ensure that the executable file's name is `pray.exe` so that `pray` is recognized as a command name in the terminal
 - add the new folder's location to your PATH
 - restart your terminal and run `pray` to check whether the installation was successful or not. if it was, you will most likely see an error stating that ".prayer is needed". if it was not, you will see something like "pray is not a valid command name" and you most likely messed up the folder paths / adding it to your PATH. recheck or restart the whole process again if required.
 - done! now go back to [usage](#usage).